sanjeeku/keyphrase-1/README.md

-# Keyphrase - Find the most import key phrase from the corpus and use it for evaluating other document
+# Find the most important key phrase from the corpus and use it for evaluating other document

 Python - 2.7
 # Dependencies